 I you have tips for how to make Thanksgiving dinner prep much easier, send them to me via twitter or facebook!
 Talk to you soon.
 Until then remember life is good; eat it up!

-When I first heard about Cookina Reusable Grilling Sheets I was really curious.
-I love using parchment paper and liners when baking; it saves so much time in the cleanup process.
+I always use parchment paper and liners when baking; it saves so much time in the cleanup process.
 I seriously hate doing dishes.
 The dishwasher is one of my favorite kitchen appliances, but certain items aren’t dishwasher safe– namely the grill.
 And since cleaning the grill can be cumbersome, I’m so grateful to have these Cookina Reusable Grilling Sheets to avoid that messy process.

 When the sheets came in the mail (sent from Cookina’s reps) I was super excited.
 I thought the packaging was really cool.
 Not the box per se, but the fact that it comes rolled up and with a reusable metal ring to help you store it neatly and discreetly among your other grilling accessories as well as a scouring pad to help you clean it.

 After grilling chicken wings, chicken tenderloins, sausages and vegetables, I have to say that i’m pretty pleased with the sheets.
-While I was unable to get grill marks on my food (I’ll keep you posted on whether it happens on the next use), the food was evenly cooked.
+While it was harder to get grill marks on my food, the food was evenly cooked.
 And afterward the grill grate was still perfectly clean.

 My only unanswered question is about how long the sheets last: how many uses one can get out of one sheet?
 I think they’ll last at least an entire season of grilling if not longer.
 Either way, the price is worth sparing yourself the grief of cleaning the grill grate for the time being.